 Children grow best in a caring community that shares the responsibility to keep them safe.

+You help protect Sonoma County children and youth when you report your concerns.
 Reporting allows professionals with the Family, Youth and Children’s Division to investigate and help children to safety.
-After most of those investigations, children stayed with their families while staff provided care, support and services to help stabilize their homes.
+After those investigations, most children stayed with their families while staff provides care, support and services to help stabilize their homes.

-You help protect Sonoma County children and youth when you report your concerns or learn more about how to identify and prevent child abuse and neglect.
+Learn about how to identify and prevent child abuse and neglect.

-To report your concerns:If a child is in immediate danger, first call 9-1-1Otherwise, call the Sonoma County Child Protection Hotline with your concerns, day or night: (707) 565-4304 or (800) 870-7064
+To report your concerns:If a child is in immediate danger, first call 9-1-1.Otherwise, call the confidential Child Protection Hotline day or night: (707) 565-4304 or (800) 870-7064